SooryaSu/Power-Pages-GDS-Accelerator/README.md

-# Power Pages Site Import Instructions
+# Power Pages GDS Accelerator
 This repository contains the exported files of a Power Pages site.
 Follow the steps below to quickly set up a Power Pages project that is compliant with the GDS standards.

 Refer to https://design-system.service.gov.uk/ for further information.